From the 10th of September to the 20th, I decided to take part in the VimJam 2 game jam.

 Another area to talk about is the AI for the opponent player.
 They were originally planned to be a player controlled opponent but as I was running out of time, I decided to develop an incredibly simple AI for them using a Finite State Machine.

 Overall, I do believe I got quite a lot done in the limited time I had.
 Some issues lead to me having to start the game jam a week later so I only had 3 days to develop the game completely.
 Maybe going for something that was even simpler would of been the best course.
-I will likely continue work on this game as I intend to bring my vision of it to life! and I think if there was one day left of the game jam, I could of achieved it, even if it would of been a quite messy project.

 Here is a link to the repository for the Project: https://github.com/adamraybould22/VimJam-2-Boss